juliemoynat/contact-form-7/README-a11y-fixes.md

 In the original Contact Form 7, when there are errors on submitting the form, there are two main message:

-- one is visually displayed and inaccessible to screen readers (it's a sentence to tell there are errors): that's a problem because people using screen readers are not all blind people;
+- one is visually displayed and inaccessible to screen readers (it’s a sentence to tell there are errors): that’s a problem because people using screen readers are not all blind people;
 - the other is visually hidden and only accessible to screen reader users.
 This message contains links to anchors in the form.
-That's a problem because links are accessible through keyboard but not visible at all!
+That’s a problem because links are accessible through keyboard but not visible at all!

 Both main error message or success message have a `role="alert"` attribute but this one is not ready in DOM before dynamically adding the message inside it.
 So, some screen readers may not read the message.